-The Colorado Act requires that CHFA allocate the least amount of State and Federal Credit combined that is needed for a project to ensure its financial feasibility.

-CHFA, therefore, will review each application to determine the minimum amount of State and/or Federal Credit needed for a project's financial feasibility, including, but not limited to, determining whether a project would be feasible with a combination of State Credits and/or 4 Percent Federal Credits.
-All applicants are strongly encouraged to perform a self-assessment prior to submitting their application to determine whether their proposed project would be financially feasible as a 4 Percent Federal Credit project with or without State Credits.
+Consistent with the Code and the Colorado Act, CHFA shall allocate the least amount of State and/or Federal Credit for financial feasibility.
+CHFA will review each Preliminary Application to determine the minimum amount of State and/or Federal Credit needed for a project's financial feasibility.
+As part of the review, CHFA will determine whether a project would be feasible with a combination of State Credits and/or 4 Percent Federal Credits.
+All Applicants are strongly encouraged to perform a self-assessment prior to submitting their Preliminary Application to determine whether their proposed project would be financially feasible as a 4 Percent Federal Credit project with or without State Credits.